X-Men: Nation X: Premise

 The storyline dealt with the aftermath of the "Utopia" storyline and the return of Magneto.
 Along with the main run in Uncanny X-Men, a four-issue anthology series title Nation X was released along with Nation X: X-Factor one-shot.
 Additionally, the Deadpool arc "Want You to Want Me" acts as an unofficial tie-in to the main storyline.

 Plot synopsis

 Deadpool

-Since Deadpool becomes super rich he has no need for being a mercenary and tried to be a pirate, which he soon gave up on.
+Since Deadpool became rich, he has no need for being a mercenary and tried to be a pirate, which he soon gave up on.
 Instead, he decides to help the X-Men on Utopia.
-Cyclops disagrees instantly, but Deadpool is later put on the team on probation, under the watchful eye of Domino.
-Deadpool decides to help the X-Men by settling a dispute between Mercury and her father (paid by Norman Osborn to make the X-Men look bad).
-Deadpool hunts the man down and threatens to kill him only for the man to also be hunted down by H.A.M.M.E.R.
+Cyclops disagrees, but Deadpool is later put on the team under supervision from Domino.
+Deadpool decides to help the X-Men by settling a dispute between Mercury and her father Mark.
+Deadpool hunts down Mark and threatens to kill him, but is confronted by H.A.M.M.E.R.
 Deadpool pretends to be the bad guy and is willingly defeated by the X-Men, making them look like heroes again.
 Deadpool then leaves, while Cyclops admits that Wade "has some skill".